Efficient computation of the sinc matrix function for the integration of second-order differential equations: Four approximations to the sinc function

 Following the results given by Luke in \cite[Section 3]{Luke} and again the higher order term that can be obtained from \cite[Lemma 2]{MR2492291}, we can easily obtain the $[n/n]$-Padé approximant to the function $\displaystyle \prescript{}{1}{F}_{1}\left(1;2 ;-x \right).$ Thus, we write

 where

-Note that we have deliberately omitted the explicit form of the polynomial $\mathcal{A}_n(x)$ as it is useless for our analysis.
-Since we are interested in understanding which are the zeros of the denominator of this $[n/n]$-Padé approximant, we now focus on $\mathcal{B}_n(x).$ By virtue of the fact that (see \cite[eq.
+{Note that the explicit form of the polynomial $\mathcal{A}_n(x)$ is useless for our analysis, and is not needed for the computation; we reported it for the sake of completion.} Since we are interested in understanding which are the zeros of the denominator of this $[n/n]$-Padé approximant, we now focus on $\mathcal{B}_n(x).$ By virtue of the fact that (see \cite[eq.
 (3) p.
 257]{Erdelyi-vol1})

 we can write

 Using \cite[eq.
 (7) p.
 257]{Erdelyi-vol1} we find

 Consequently,